benjamin-elusers/ticketsFinder/README.md

-Credits to @Tom-stack3 for the initial script
+Credits to @github/Tom-stack3 for the initial script This prokect was simply my personal touch to give a cosmetic improvement to the text output from the program.

 # Tickets Finder
 *ticketsFinder* is a Python script that looks for available tickets for Mount Hermon and sends an alert in Real-Time to all the emails interested.\
 It looks for available tickets in all the dates available for sale.

-[EDIT 01/02/22 by @benjamin-elusers]
+[EDIT 01/02/22 by @github/benjamin-elusers]
 ## How it works:
 STEP 0
 Upon execution, the script takes as arguments: